sheeenie/calculate_groundSteeringAngle/code-of-conduct.md

 We will have one meeting every Monday to plan the week ahead.
 We will have one meeting every Friday to review what we have done during the week.
 Monday and Friday meetings are held in person, however since one member cannot come to campus for a short time period, the Monday and Friday meetings will be held remotely.
 If a member cannot meet up in person for the scheduled meetings, they will be held remotely.
+The group has decided to work both remotely and in person.
+Tasks assigned to individuals can be completed in whichever setting they prefer, on-site or remotely, unless the group collectively agrees to meet and work together, either in person or online.

 3. How do we ensure knowledge transfer among our team members?
 The group has created dedicated text and voice channels to ease the organization of information.
 To build on this, the group will inform the group if something was difficult or unclear during the lectures/work process, that way the members will be able to share their experiences and knowledge.